What is ChromeOS Flex?

 View the FULL LIST of Best Practices.

-The Chrome Enterprise license allows you to configure policies and settings for Chrome devices, manage users, manage apps, configure networks, and more.
-Chrome Enterprise includes 24/7 Enterprise support from Google.
+Chrome Enterprise Non-Profit Upgrade allows access to the same features as bundled perpetual upgrades at a lower cost for non-profit organizations.
+The license allows you to configure policies and settings for Chrome devices, manage users, manage apps, configure networks, and more.
 The perpetual license is valid for the life of the device but can be transferred to a like device in the event of a device issue.
-This license is a great choice for digital signage as it allows you to “set it and forget it” and not worry about renewing the licenses yearly.

 For more information on each service type of Chrome Management License, refer to the description in the Arreya online store.